Enter a search term above and press Enter to start the search. Press Esc to cancel.

 Wildlife

-The national park in the Engadine has provided a refuge for wild animals from hunting since 1914.
+The national park in Engadin has been providing a refuge for wildlife from hunters' terror since 1914.

-Not far from the Ofen Pass lies the oldest national park in Switzerland – a landscape untouched by human intervention for 100 years.
+Not far from the Ofenpass lies Switzerland's oldest national park — a landscape free from human intervention for 100 years.

-Its area of 170 square kilometers corresponds to the size of the Principality of Liechtenstein.
+Its area of 170 square kilometres is comparable in size to the Principality of Liechtenstein.

-The national park is home to 35 different mammal species, 73 bird species, 5 reptile and 3 amphibian species, 227 butterflies (of which 108 are day butterflies), 34 dragonfly and 205 beetle species, as well as 99 land snails and large mussels.
+The national park is home to 35 different mammal species, 73 bird species, 5 reptile and 3 amphibian species, 227 butterfly species (of which 108 are day-flying butterflies), 34 dragonfly and 205 beetle species, as well as 99 land snails and freshwater mussels.

-The shift from livestock grazing to wildlife pasture led to a completely new biodiversity , in some cases doubling it.
-The crucial factor for any natural development is time.
-In winter, the regulatory mechanisms of nature left to its own devices become most apparent.
+The shift from livestock to wildlife grazing led to a completely new biodiversity, in some cases even doubling it.
+The decisive factor for any natural development is time.
+In winter, the regulatory mechanisms of nature left to its own devices are most clearly apparent.

-Bearded vultures and ibex were also once relentlessly hunted to extinction by hobby hunters and later reintroduced by humans.
+The bearded vulture and the ibex were once mercilessly hunted to the brink of extinction by hobby hunters and later reintroduced by humans.

 The Alpine ibex is a species of goat that feels particularly at home in the mountains.
-Ibex inhabit the highlands between the tree line and the snow line.
+The ibex's habitat spans the altitudes between the tree line and the snow line.
 Only in winter do they descend to lower elevations.
-The ibex is the heraldic animal of the canton of Graubünden and does not cope well with unstable terrain.
-Weighing in at over 100 kilograms, ibex tend to avoid snow.
+The ibex is the heraldic animal of the canton of Graubünden and does not cope well with loose terrain.
+At over 100 kilograms of body weight, ibex tend to avoid deep snow.

-The Engadine owes its ibex to none other than the hunting-obsessed Italian King Vittorio Emanuele II.
-Italian poachers brought ibex kids from the king's hunting grounds (Gran Paradiso National Park) in the Aosta Valley to Switzerland.
-At that time, poachers were fair game for the game wardens, and smuggling was punishable by death.
-The ibex kids were then worth about the equivalent of a mid-range car today (800 Swiss francs each).
-In a daring smuggling operation in June 1906, two female and one male kid were the first to be brought from Italy to Switzerland.
-Poachers had stolen them from the royal hunting grounds – after tricking the mothers – but they had taken care to ensure that the kids had already received their first milk (colostrum), which made them more resilient.
-They then carried them from Gran Paradiso to the Valais.
-Between 1906 and 1933, 59 smuggled ibex kids were brought to the Peter and Paul Wildlife Park in St. Gallen.
-In 1920, some ibex from the wildlife park were released into the Swiss National Park.
-Today, there are around 15,000 ibex living in Switzerland again, all of Italian origin.
+It is precisely thanks to the hunting-obsessed Italian King Vittorio Emanuele II that the Engadin owes its ibex.
+Italian poachers brought ibex kids from the king's hunting grounds (National Park Gran Paradiso) in the Aosta Valley to Switzerland.
+At that time, poachers were fair game for game wardens, and smuggling carried the death penalty.
+The ibex kids were worth roughly the equivalent (800 francs per animal) of a modern mid-range car.
+In a daring smuggling operation in June 1906, two female kids and one male kid were the first to make it from Italy to Switzerland.
+Poachers had stolen them from the royal hunting grounds — after outwitting the mother animals — taking care to ensure the kids had already received their first mother's milk (colostrum), which made them more resilient.
+They then carried them from the Gran Paradiso over into Valais.
+Between 1906 and 1933, a total of 59 smuggled ibex kids arrived at the Peter and Paul Wildlife Park in St. Gallen.
+In 1920, several ibex from the wildlife park were released into the Swiss National Park.
+Today, around 15’000 ibex once again live in Switzerland, all of Italian descent.

-Bearded vultures, with a wingspan of almost 3 meters, are the largest birds in the Alps.
-They have a particular fondness for bones and bone marrow.
-As specialized scavengers, they thrive in the harsh winter conditions.
-Weighing up to 7 kg, the bearded vulture disappeared from the Engadine region around 1890 and was long, and wrongly, vilified as a predator of sheep kids.
-After the ibex, the bearded vulture represents the second major success story of reintroduction efforts in the Engadine.
-Between 1991 and 2007, approximately 26 young bearded vultures were released at the Ofen Pass.
-The first pair of bearded vultures bred there in 2007.
-Bearded vultures require a large area, exceeding 500 km².
+With a wingspan of nearly 3 metres, bearded vultures are the largest birds of the Alps.
+Bearded vultures have a preference for bones and bone marrow.
+They are specialized scavengers and benefit from the harshness of winter.
+The bearded vulture, weighing up to 7 kg, disappeared from the Engadin around 1890 and was long wrongly maligned as a predator of lambs.
+Bearded vultures are, after the ibex, the second great success story of reintroduction in the Engadin.
+Between 1991 and 2007, around 26 young bearded vultures were released at the Ofenpass.
+In 2007, the first bearded vulture pair bred.
+With a territory of over 500 km², bearded vultures require a great deal of space.
 The reintroduction is a cross-border project that is only possible through international cooperation.

 The golden eagle narrowly escaped extinction.
-Their numbers have increased significantly due to improved environmental conditions and, above all, the hunting ban in the Swiss National Park.
-The "king of the skies" benefits from ideal living conditions: the expansive open and semi-open landscapes of the alpine and subalpine zones offer ample opportunities for nest building in difficult-to-access terrain.
-Adult eagles live in pairs and defend territories ranging from 30 to 90 km².
-The Alps are entirely covered with golden eagle territories.
-In summer, the golden eagle feeds primarily on marmots .
-In winter, carrion from ungulates makes up a large part of its diet.
+Its numbers have grown significantly thanks to improved environmental conditions and, above all, the hunting ban in the Swiss National Park.
+The “king of the skies” benefits from ideal living conditions: here there are the wide open and semi-open landscapes at alpine and subalpine elevations, and many opportunities to build eagle eyries in hard-to-reach terrain.
+Adult eagles live in pairs and defend territories of 30 to 90 km².
+The Alps are entirely occupied by golden eagle territories.
+In summer, the golden eagle feeds primarily on marmots.
+In winter, carrion from ungulates makes up a large proportion of its diet.

-The golden eagle has no natural predators today.
-Nevertheless, eagle populations are not growing unchecked.
-The more eagles there are in the skies, the greater the competition among them becomes.
-If a pair of eagles has to constantly leave its nest to defend its territory, it neglects its young.
-In fact, research shows that the breeding success of golden eagles decreases as the number of territories increases.
-This example also clearly demonstrates that nature regulates itself when left to its own devices.
+The golden eagle today has no natural enemies.
+Nevertheless, eagle populations do not grow unchecked.
+The more eagles there are in the airspace, the greater the competition among them.
+If an eagle pair must constantly leave the eyrie to defend its territory, it neglects its brood.
+Research results indeed show that the breeding success of golden eagles declines as the number of territories increases.
+This example also illustrates well that nature regulates itself when left to do so.

 Related dossiers and articles: